 • Low budget: Dried lentils, canned coconut milk, and spices are all pantry staples and budget friendly.

-• Plant based protein: Lentils are packed with protein, fiber, and many vitamins and nutrients (like iron).
+• Plant based protein: Lentils are packed with protein, fiber, and many vitamins and nutrients.
 Perfect for meat free Mondays and other meatless meals.

-• Diet friendly: Gluten free, dairy free, meat free, plant based, vegan!
+• Diet friendly: Gluten free, dairy free, meat free and vegan.

-• Super easy: Depending on which method you use, this recipe can be one pot, hands off, and even entirely no stir.
-All methods are super easy, though!
+• Super easy: Depending on which method you use, this recipe can be one pot meal, hands off, and even entirely no stir.
+All methods are super easy though!

 • Make ahead: Refrigerate leftovers for 5-6 days, freeze for 3 months, or turn into a freezer meal!

-• Lentils: Uncooked green or brown lentils are best for this coconut lentil curry, as they hold their shape better when cooked.
-Red lentils (and yellow lentils) will fall apart and become mushy.
+• Lentils: Uncooked and unsoaked green or brown lentils are the best as they hold their shape better.

-• Tomato paste: Use canned or tube tomato paste (regular or double concentrate will work).
+• Tomato paste: Use canned or tube tomato paste.
 You could substitute a plain tomato sauce, though it won’t be as flavorful.

 • Coconut oil: Or another neutral cooking oil like avocado oil.